 If you are with someone who has frostbite symptoms, get them out of the cold as soon as possible.
 Place the affected area in warm water, and avoid rubbing the frostbitten skin because this can cause tissue damage.
+If fingers or toes are frostbitten, put gauze between them gently to keep them separated.
+Don't break blisters.
 Keep the person warm because they may also be suffering from hypothermia and seek medical attention immediately.

 - Remove wet clothing and jewelry, if possible, from the affected area.